xdoko01/pgRPG/README.md

 ### 2022-06-24 Implemented category of Pickable entities - now we can test the event on number of items in any given category in HasInventory

+### 2022-06-27 Implemented confirmation dialog as a form of script.
+After clicking on OK, custom event with custom parameters is generated and can be further processed by standard event handling logic.

 ## To Do

   - [x] reduce number of files in `collision_system` delete some of them and merge necessary version of classes to the existing files `generate_collisions_processor.py` and/or `resolve_collisions_processor`